FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 Use wires and solder encoder connections to the GOTEK PCB

-Note: There are several different rotary encoders and knobs that will work with FlashFloppy firmware.
+2) There are many rotary encoders and knobs that will work with FlashFloppy firmware.
 The part numbers shown above are my recommendations because those are the only ones I have actually installed and tested.
-Depending on the encoder model you buy, you will need to tailor your FF.CFG file to match the correct PPR rate
+Depending on the encoder part number you buy, you may need to tailor your FF.CFG file to match the correct rate of Pulses Per Revolution (PPR)

 (Additional configuration/installation images are available at Keir Fraser's Hardware Mod Diagrams)